Ashishk25/covid-guru1.0/README.md

 ## Working Demo Video
-As i have used some APIs in this project that are only free for development and testing hence this still not hosted on actual server and running on Local server link-https://drive.google.com/file/d/1LZQMPDXeE4xz03KL8NNjAepECBoHqFfC/view?usp=sharing
+As i have used some APIs in this project that are only free for development and testing hence this still not hosted on actual server and running on Local server.

+link-https://drive.google.com/file/d/1LZQMPDXeE4xz03KL8NNjAepECBoHqFfC/view?usp=sharing